Kroger-Technology/Snow-Globe/README.md

 **Simple Example**

-This verifies that the login calls are routed to the login cluster.
-We have another test that verifies that it is routed to the item cluster
+This verifies that the login calls are routed with the upstream path of "/login-path".

 Example Nginx code snippet (from `src/integrationTestNginxConfig/nginx.conf`):
 ```